4W4I5/Semester-6-Notes/Forensics/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- unused space in a cluster at the end of an active file and the end of the cluster
 	- inlcudes Ram Slack and File Slack
 ## NTFS
+- Everything is a file
+	- Sector 0 is now the Partition Boot Sector, can expand to 16 sectors
+	- MFT is next
+	- Cluster size min is 4kb
+-
 ## Whole disk encryption
 ## Windows Registry
 ## Startup Tasks